rlqd/isbn/README.md

     println("Something is wrong: ${e.message}")
 }

-// Validate the code is properly formatted in any of supported formats try {
+// Validate the code is of any supported type and properly formatted try {
     val bn: BookNumber = ISBN.validateAsAny("978-5-17-095179-6")
-    println("The code is valid ${bn.format.printedName}!")
+    println("The code is valid ${bn.type.printedName}!")
 } catch (e: ISBNException) {
     println("Something is wrong: ${e.message}")
 }